Strive-Systems/Strive/readme.md

 ## :globe_with_meridians: **Contributing**

 We welcome contributions from the community!
 Feel free to fork the project, submit issues, or make pull requests.
-Help make Merx even better!
+Help make Strive even better!

 ## :page_facing_up: **License**